If you’ve ever written a decently sized C program before, you will have struggled with error handling.

 You didn’t think I’d let this opportunity to reference xkcd 292 slide, right?

-Unfortunately, the C Language Standard says you aren’t allowed to do that:
+Unfortunately, the C Language Standard says you aren’t allowed to jump out of your function:

 The identifier in a goto statement shall name a label located somewhere in the enclosing function.